×

 Swot Analysis of "Harvard Management Co.--2001" written by Jay O. Light includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Harvard Endowment facing as an external strategic factors.
 Some of the topics covered in Harvard Management Co.--2001 case study are - Strategic Management Strategies, and Finance & Accounting.

-Some of the macro environment factors that can be used to understand the Harvard Management Co.--2001 casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, competitive advantages are harder to sustain because of technology dispersion, customer relationship management is fast transforming because of increasing concerns over data privacy, cloud computing is disrupting traditional business models, challanges to central banks by blockchain based private currencies, geopolitical disruptions, there is backlash against globalization, central banks are concerned over increasing inflation, wage bills are increasing, etc
+Some of the macro environment factors that can be used to understand the Harvard Management Co.--2001 casestudy better are - – digital marketing is dominated by two big players Facebook and Google, increasing transportation and logistics costs, geopolitical disruptions, competitive advantages are harder to sustain because of technology dispersion, increasing commodity prices, there is increasing trade war between United States & China, increasing energy prices, technology disruption, customer relationship management is fast transforming because of increasing concerns over data privacy, etc

 12 Hrs